ptomulik/testmd/rst/README.rst

 ========

-Simple Thunderbird add-on for massive every-day re-submission of messages forwarded to you by your users to a predefined recipient(s).
-This gathers and sends messages from multiple senders to a specified set of recipients (opposite to `Mail Merge`_, which sends from single sender to a possibly-large list of recipients).
+Simple Thunderbird add-on for massive every-day re-submission of messages forwarded to you by your users (usually spam/ham samples).
+It gathers forwarded messages received from multiple users and sends them to a specified recipient(s) (opposite to `Mail Merge`_, which sends from single sender to a possibly-large list of recipients).

 Overwiev
 --------